yabellini/SitioAcademico/content/en/talk/PampaSeg2018/index.md

 slides:
 summary: Talk in Spanish.
 In November 2018, the 10th edition of PampaSeg took place in Santa Rosa, La Pampa.
 In this talk I present the community of R-Ladies Santa Rosa, the R language and what can be done with R through the work of various Latin American R-Ladies.
 tags: []
-title: The R community in Santa Rosa (La comunidad de R en Santa Rosa)
+title: The R community in Santa Rosa
 url_code: ""
 url_pdf: "RLadiesPampaSeg.pdf"
 url_slides: ""